fudab/fudab.github.io/covid-19/china.md

   </tr>
   <tr>
     <td class="tg-cly1">(b) The provincial confirmed cases of COVID-19 by March 10, 2020.
 We only show the 10 provinces or municipalities most affected by the epidemic.</td>
     <td class="tg-cly1">(c) The provincial level growth of confirmed cases.
-We consider both the cumulative cases and the dialy new cases. </td>
+The curve in every panel represents the number of cumulative infected people and the histogram indicates the number of daily new infected people. </td>
   </tr>
   <tr>
     <td colspan="2" align = "center"><iframe src="https://fudab.github.io/covid-19/figures_china/China_heatmap.html" width="750px" height="500px" scrolling="no" frameBorder="0"></iframe></td>